Delaware Companies Act: Everything You Need to Know

 The documents can come in the form of process of server documents and any official state documents from authorities.
 The registered agent should be someone who resides in Delaware and has a Delaware-based physical address that operates during normal business hours.
 If you are out of state, you may hire a registered agent service company to act as your agent.

 If you need more information on the Delaware Companies Act, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law, and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.